 NB-IoT

-NB-IoT is a low-power cellular network standard designed for small amounts of data from remote devices.
-It matters for projects where the controller may need to send sensor readings from places without Wi-Fi or Ethernet.
+NB-IoT is a low-power cellular network standard designed for sending small amounts of data from remote devices on long battery life.
+When a product lists NB-IoT, it can report readings from places without Wi-Fi or Ethernet, provided there is suitable cellular coverage and a data plan.

 STM32